kontena/kontena-plugin-shell/README.md

-# Kontena Console
+# Kontena Shell

 ## Installation

 Add this to your cli gemfile:

 ```
-gem 'kontena-plugin-console', github: 'kontena/kontena-plugin-console'
+gem 'kontena-plugin-shell', github: 'kontena/kontena-plugin-shell'
 ```

 run `bundle`

-Now you should see a "kontena console" subcommand when running 'bin/kontena'.
+Now you should see a "kontena shell" subcommand when running 'bin/kontena'.

 ## Usage